center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

    ```
    cd ocean-lotus/Resources/controlServer
    ```
    This is the terminal window we use to task the implant.
-Unless otherwise specified, all copy/paste command will use this terminal window.
+Unless otherwise specified, all copy/paste commands will use this terminal window.

-<details><summary>Trouble Shooting</summary>
+<details><summary>Troubleshooting</summary>

    Check Configuration.
    - Check the ip address & port in the config file